Mahogany Rush

 Mahogany Rush was a Canadian rock band led by guitarist Frank Marino.
-Formed in Montreal, Quebec in 1969, the band had its peak of popularity in the 1970s, playing venues as large as California Jam II.
+Formed in Montreal, Quebec in 1969, the band had its peak of popularity in the mid-1970s, playing venues as large as California Jam II.

 The band is perhaps best known for Marino's soaring lead guitar which bears a strong resemblance to the playing of Jimi Hendrix.
-Long-term members of the band have included bassist Paul Harwood and drummer Jimmy Ayoub, and Frank's brother Vince on guitar; Frank Marino is the sole continuous member of the band.
+Long-term members of the band have included bassist Paul Harwood and drummer Jimmy Ayoub, and in the later days, Frank's brother Vince on guitar; Frank Marino is the sole continuous member of the band.
 Starting in the late 1970s, the group recorded and toured as Frank Marino & Mahogany Rush.

 Musical style

 Marino has described the band's sound as "The Grateful Dead meets jazz".

 Beginnings

 In an effort to gain press attention, the original record company created a fictional story that Frank Marino, prior to starting the band, had spent time in a mental institution after taking LSD and was visited by Jimi Hendrix in a vision.

 Over time, the band migrated to a larger and more financially supported record company and achieved its greatest radio hit success with the song "Strange Dreams".
 The single "A New Rock & Roll" reached No. 70 on the Canadian charts.
 It also reached No. 88 on the Cash Box Top 100 chart.